cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 You get the idea.
 Test that [you can parse a game](https://github.com/cosmos/b9-checkers-academy-draft/blob/3c2dd1c/x/checkers/types/full_game_test.go#L86-L90), even [if it has been tampered with](https://github.com/cosmos/b9-checkers-academy-draft/blob/3c2dd1c/x/checkers/types/full_game_test.go#L92-L98), except [if the tamper is wrong](https://github.com/cosmos/b9-checkers-academy-draft/blob/3c2dd1c/x/checkers/types/full_game_test.go#L100-L107), or [if the turn is wrongly saved](https://github.com/cosmos/b9-checkers-academy-draft/blob/3c2dd1c/x/checkers/types/full_game_test.go#L109-L116).

+Interested in integration tests?
+Skip ahead to the [section](./game-wager.md) where you learn about them.

 ## Next up

 Want to continue developing your checkers blockchain?
 In the [next section](./create-message.md) you will learn all about introducing an `sdk.Msg` to create a game.